emmasarge/stardustgym/README.md

 * I would like to thank Jim_Lynx from the CodeAcademy Slack group for his support and help.
 * I would like to thank the Code Institute for the knowledge shared.
+* I would like to thank my mentor Gbenga for his input.